How much life insurance do I need?

 Crunching numbers gives you the cold, hard, facts about your family’s financial needs.
 But don’t forget to discuss the situation with your loved ones; talk about what they think they’d need if you were to die.

-If your partner has their own income and you do not have children, a $1,000,000 policy, while incredibly supportive, might not be necessary.
+If your partner has their own annual income and you do not have children, a $1,000,000 term life insurance policy, while incredibly supportive, might not be necessary.
 Whereas if you have a large family with young children who will need their cost of living met for over a decade, plus tuition fees and inheritance, perhaps $1,000,000 isn’t out of the question.

 So how much life insurance coverage should I buy?